Mind-reading fears as brain science advances

 Recently, Elon Musk entered the industry, announcing a £21m investment in his new business Neuralink.
 And Regina Dugan presented Facebook’s plans for a game-changing, brain-computer technology that would allow for quicker digital communication between friends.

 We are entering a dangerous place, warn many observers.
-Take brain-washing, for instance.
-If computers get into our heads, what’s to stop them erasing memories and implanting new ideas?
-Or, lower down the scale, what about mind-reading?
 If our thoughts can be read and recorded every moment, we will have abolished privacy.
 Stripped of privacy, humans become laboratory rats, biological machines, stripped of joy.

 Alarmist nonsense, say those involved in the science.
 These rather hysterical accusations crop up whenever big advances are made.
 People thought x-ray machines were unethical for similar reasons.
 Look how many lives they save today!
 Mind-machine interfaces will massively improve conditions for many disabled people.
 They may make life far better for millions of others too.
 We should celebrate the science — not fear it.